 Workers exposed to chemicals and toxins can develop chronic, life-shortening illnesses.
-When they do, they may be entitled to benefits that go beyond those typically provided by workers’ compensation.
+When they do, they may be entitled to benefits that go beyond those typically provided by toxic mold workers’ compensation.

 North Carolina law lists the occupational diseases for which benefits are available.
 If you have a disease not included on the list, you still may receive compensation if you can prove that your job exposed you to hazardous chemicals that put you at higher risk than others for developing the disease and that the chemical exposure caused or contributed to your disease.

-Our chemical exposure attorneys have years of experience working with medical and scientific experts to make sure that sick workers receive the treatment and benefits they need and deserve.
-Our attorneys will stand up for your rights even when the legislature doesn’t.
+Our chemical exposure attorneys in Durham, have years of experience working with medical and scientific experts to make sure that sick workers receive the treatment and benefits they need and deserve.
+Our chemical exposure lawyers will stand up for your rights even when the legislature doesn’t.
 Contact us for a chemical exposure case consultation.